What's Happening at Big Picture 2019?

 Murals?
 We’ve Got Them.
 This year local artist Andre Petty will be painting a portrait of Peoria’s favorite son—Richard Pryor.
 And yes, there will be another paint-by-number mural we can all help create.

 Professionals.
 Artists can sign up to compete in the chalk art competition and have the chance of winning $1000 in cash prizes.
 Sign up coming soon!

 Better Together: One of the key guiding principles for Big Picture is collaboration.
 We create a stronger, vibrant community when we all pitch in.
 This year, we will have a Giving Hands Donation Station where we will accept donations to area nonprofits.
 Bring an item or donate some cash and you’ll be entered in a raffle to win art created by our participating artists.

-Giving Hands Sculpture: Watch your donations of canned goods for the Peoria Food Bank come to life when artists Heather and Darrin Ford create a sculpture from your gifts.
+Giving Hands Sculpture: Watch your donations of canned goods for the Peoria Food Bank come to life when artist Heather Ford creates a sculpture from your gifts.